lakejs/lake-docs/reference/toolbar-config.md

 # {{ $frontmatter.title }}

-You can customize the toolbar through the parameter of the constructor of the [Toolbar](/reference/toolbar.md) class.
+You can customize the toolbar by passing configuration options to the [Toolbar](/reference/toolbar.md) class.

 Example: